Capital Gains Tax – Sale of Property & Shares

 These are the most common areas where capital gains tax arises for most people.

-The rules for calculating how a loss arose are much the same as for calculating if a gain arose with one major difference.
-When a loss arises you cannot create or increase your real loss by the relief for inflation, which applied up to December 31st 2002.
+The rules for calculating how a loss arises are much the same as for calculating if a gain arises with one major difference.
+When a loss arises you cannot create or increase your real loss by the relief for inflation, which applied up to 31 December 2002.

 For married couples dealt with under joint assessment the losses of one spouse can be used to offset a gain of the other spouse.